zhihan/chat/README.md

 # A Simple Chat Program
-A node.js implementation of a simple chat program using the tutorials on langchain.
+A node.js implementation of a simple chat program using the tutorials of langchain.

 # Usage